aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 The first case is the standard one:

 - `hasblocked` is set to true (allows HardSeedVenus to give a `HardSeed` to the player if it gets called later as part of the enemy action)
-- If this is a non super block, ShowComboMessage is called with target.battleentity as the entity and true as the block.
-This is a wrapper around [ShowSuccessWord](../Visual%20rendering/ShowSuccessWord.md) (without super) where `wordroutine` is stopped if it was in progress (followed by the destruction of `commandword`) and then set to the new coroutine call
+- If this is a non super block, [ShowComboMessage](../Visual%20rendering/ShowSuccessWord.md#showcombomessage) is called with target.battleentity as the entity and true as the block
 - Otherwise (meaning this was a super block):
     - `combo` is set to 2
     - The `AtkSuccess` sound is played at 1.1 pitch and 0.6 volume if it wasn't playing already (or it was, but its time was past 0.1 seconds)
-    - ShowComboMessage is called with target.battleentity as the entity and false as the block.
-This is a wrapper around [ShowSuccessWord](../Visual%20rendering/ShowSuccessWord.md) (without super) where `wordroutine` is stopped if it was in progress (followed by the destruction of `commandword`) and then set to the new coroutine call
+    - [ShowComboMessage](../Visual%20rendering/ShowSuccessWord.md#showcombomessage) is called with target.battleentity as the entity and false as the block
     - If the `NeedlePincer` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on the target and the target's battleentity still exists in `playerdata`, the target will get healed later due to the medal

 #### `SpikeBod` [medal](../../Enums%20and%20IDs/Medal.md) processing